malradhi/continuous-vocoder/README.md

 # Continuous Vocoder
-It is a software for speech analysis and synthesis.
+It is a system for speech analysis and synthesis.
 It can estimate continuous parameters: Fundamental frequency (F0), maximum voiced frequency (MVF) and spectral envelope (MGC).
 It also generate the speech like input speech using only 3 estimated continuous parameters with lower dimensions.

 * Continuous vocoder can be used for Statistical Parametric Speech Synthesis (SPSS), Text-to-Speech (TTS) and Voice Conversion (VC).